 Monday of Week 21 of Ordinary Time – First Reading

-The passage ends with a lovely prayer that God will fulfil the Thessalonians’ “desires for goodness” and bring to completion all that they have been doing through faith in Christ.
-God initiates every good purpose and every act prompted by faith; Paul prays accordingly that he will bring these to fulfilment.
+The passage ends with a lovely prayer that God will “fulfill by his power every good resolve and work of faith” and bring to completion all that the Thessalonians have been doing through faith in Christ.
+God initiates every good purpose and every act prompted by faith; Paul prays accordingly that he will bring these to fulfilment, saying:

-“We pray…that the name of our Lord Jesus may be glorified in you.”
 In ancient times one’s name was often more than a personal label; it summed up what a person was.
-Paul is praying that the name, that is, the person of the Lord Jesus will be given glory in them and they in him through the love of God and the Lord Jesus poured into their hearts.
+Paul is praying that the name, that is, the person of the Lord Jesus, will be given glory in them, and they in him through the love of God and the Lord Jesus poured into their hearts.

-As we read this passage we may reflect on a number of things:
+As we read this passage we may reflect on a number of questions:

 • Can it be said that our faith and mutual love, individually and collectively, are constantly growing?